apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 ## Step 1: Set Environment Variables

 Create or modify the `/etc/launchd.conf` file to set environment variables.
-Set the SIMBAINI variable to point to the `.mapr.drillodbc.ini` file, the ODBCSYSINI varialbe to the `.odbcinst.ini` file, the ODBCINI variable to the `.odbc.ini` file, and the DYLD_LIBRARY_PATH to the location of the dynamic linker (DYLD) libraries and to the MapR Drill ODBC Driver.
+Set the SIMBAINI variable to point to the `.mapr.drillodbc.ini` file, the ODBCINI variable to the `.odbc.ini` file, and the DYLD_LIBRARY_PATH to the location of the dynamic linker (DYLD) libraries and to the MapR Drill ODBC Driver.

 If you installed the iODBC driver manager using the DMG, the DYLD libraries are installed in `/usr/local/iODBC/lib`.
 The launchd.conf file should look something like this:

     setenv SIMBAINI /Users/joeuser/.mapr.drillodbc.ini
-    setenv ODBCSYSINI /Users/joeuser/.odbcinst.ini
     setenv ODBCINI /Users/joeuser/.odbc.ini
     setenv DYLD_LIBRARY_PATH /usr/local/iODBC/lib:/opt/mapr/drillodbc/lib/universal